 It is noteworthy that many pre-scientific peoples had a tradition that a celestial ocean existed above the terrestrial one.
 The Egyptians, for example, visualised the sun as travelling through the sky in a boat.
 The creation myth of Babylon, Enuma Elish, visualised the goddess of the deep being split in two to form an upper ocean and a lower.
 According to the Hebrews, the space encompassing the solar system was created by separating the primordial deep into two bodies of water, one under the firmament and the other above it.

 Thus it may be possible to solve some of the mysteries of the solar system’s past by combining ancient tradition and modern astronomical knowledge.
 Initially these waters existed in the gas phase, forming a protective, nebulous, slowly rotating circumambient shell not unlike the spherical shape postulated for the ‘Oort cloud’.
 Over time, much of this water diffused inwards under the influence of the Sun’s gravity, the shell contracting into an annular disc.
 By 4.568 Ga ago in geological time interplanetary space may have hosted a substantial volume of water.
-In the course of diffusion, some of this water showered onto the planets – hence the large volume of water attracted by Mars in its Noachian period and the evidence of ubiquitous water elsewhere.
+In the course of diffusion, some of this water showered onto the planets, hence the large volume of water attracted by Mars in its Noachian period and the evidence of ubiquitous water elsewhere.
 Further out, cooling and electrostatic sticking caused the droplets to consolidate into small bodies of ice.

 Creation theory postulates a nebulous spherical envelope, evolution theory, a spherical cloud.
 For ease of calculation, and because of the ‘metre-size barrier’, simulations within the latter framework begin at the point where orbiting objects are 1–10 km in size.
 The bodies merge and grow on relatively short timescales, with the orbits of the smallest increasing in eccentricity, after which accretion proceeds more slowly.
 Only a few objects reach the size of Pluto.
 Collisions between the smaller bodies remaining then produce debris instead of mergers, grinding away until eventually 90% or more of the initial material is eliminated.
-Such reconstructions leading up to the Kuiper Belt’s present form, which seem reasonable enough, are equally valid within the framework of creation theory.
+Such reconstructions leading up to the Kuiper Belt’s present form, which seem reasonable enough, are equally valid within a creation framework.

 Shock fronts from planetary explosions will have entrained water as well as rock fragments.
 If so, when the fragments hit Venus, Mars and Earth, the bombardment would have been accompanied by heavy rainfall.
 Earth’s case was slightly different, since its dry upper atmosphere had previously absorbed the water diffusing through space, retarding precipitation.
 As asteroids ripped through the atmosphere, the stored water added to the deluge.
 At the same time the pillars supporting the dry land collapsed.
 Vast amounts of subterranean water surged to the surface.
 By the end of the cataclysm the whole planet was submerged, and, as we noted, it was to remain mostly submerged throughout the Archaean.